WilliamBergamin/bolt-python/docs/_future/migrate_existing_app.md

 If you have an existing Slack app written with Bolt for Python that you'd like to migrate to the <a href="https://api.slack.com/future/intro" target="_blank">next-generation platform</a>, this guide is for you!
 </div>

-To get started with a new Bolt for Python application take a look at this [Getting Started guide](/bolt-python/tutorial/getting-started-future) guide instead.
+To get started with a new Bolt for Python application take a look at this [Getting Started guide](/bolt-python/tutorial/getting-started-future) instead.

 ---